oleksii-manzik/russian-attack-on-ukraine-2022-info/README.md

 https://invaders-rf.com/

 ## Actual russian loses
-The total combat losses of the enemy from 24.02 to 06.03 were approximately:
+The total combat losses of the enemy from 24.02 to 07.03 were approximately:
 personnel - more 11 000,
-tanks ‒ 285,
+tanks ‒ 290,
-APV  ‒ 985,
+APV  ‒ 999,
-artillery systems – 109,
+artillery systems – 117,
 MLRS - 50,
-Anti-aircraft warfare systems - 21,
+Anti-aircraft warfare systems - 23,
-aircraft – 44,
+aircraft – 46,
-helicopters – 48;
+helicopters – 68;
-vehicles - 447,
+vehicles - 454,
-light speedboats - 2,
+boats / light speedboats - 3,
 fuel tanks - 60,
-UAV operational-tactical level - 4.
+UAV operational-tactical level - 7.
 Data are being updated.
 The calculation is complicated by the high intensity of hostilities.

 Source: https://www.facebook.com/GeneralStaff.ua